 Rehabilitation for Speech Problems After Stroke

-Recovering speech after stroke revolves around neuroplasticity: the brain’s ability to create new pathways and strengthen old ones.
+Recovering speech after stroke requires neuroplasticity: the brain’s ability to create new pathways and strengthen old ones.
 Skills lost after stroke, like language and communication, can be restored by creating new neural networks in the brain.

 The key to activating neuroplasticity is repetition.
 The more you practice a skill, the better you get.

 For this reason, Speech-Language Pathologists greatly rely on speech therapy exercises to help stroke patients regain their speech.
-By practicing the skill of speech, patients can get better.
+By practicing the skill of speaking, patients can get better.

 Speech therapy is not usually easy.
 Many stroke patients compare speech rehabilitation to learning how to talk for the first time.
 This isn’t far from the truth.